ryanlayer/nway/README.md

     -t  number of threads

 The number of threads to use for the parallel algorithms.
+This option is ignored for sequential algorithms.

     -b  bed files